graphql-java/graphql-java/coding-guidelines.md

 ```

 ### Every class its own file: avoid inner classes and interfaces
-Every class/interface should have its one file in general.
+Every class/interface should have its own file in general.
 Inner classes are almost never ok (especially public ones).
 Every class should have its own file to make it easier to read and explore the code.

 ### Use `graphql.Assert` instead of `Objects`